Registering with Student Accessibility Services

-It is important to register with the CSD as early as possible to ensure appropriate academic accommodations can be arranged in a timely manner.
-Students can register with the CSD throughout the year.
+It is important to register with Student Accessibility Services as early as possible to ensure appropriate academic accommodations can be arranged in a timely manner.
+Students can register with SAS throughout the year.

-To register with the CSD, please follow the process below:
+To register with SAS, please follow the process below:

-- Contact the CSD to schedule an Intake appointment by
+- Contact SAS to schedule an Intake appointment by

 - Bring completed medical and/or psychoeducational documentation to your Intake appointment.

-- During the Intake appointment you will meet with a Disability Counsellor who will review your medical/psychoeducational documentation with you and discuss the functional impact of your disability(ies), learning needs, essential requirements of your program of study, and previous academic accommodations (if applicable).
+- During the Intake appointment you will meet with an Accessibility Advisor who will review your medical/psychoeducational documentation with you and discuss the functional impact of your disability(ies), learning needs, essential requirements of your program of study, and previous academic accommodations (if applicable).
 Following this discussion, appropriate academic accommodations will be identified.

 - An Academic Accommodation Letter will be prepared.
 The Letter will only state your academic accommodations.
 Students are not required to share their specific medical/disability information with their Course Instructor(s) and TA(s).
 You will have the option of: